Skip to main content

 Opcode: 127

-Purpose: This opcode is reserved to extend the current opcode range
+Purpose: This opcode is used to extend the current opcode range

-beyond 127 in future.
+beyond 127 in the future.
 If this opcode is not supported, then the

-packet with the opcode 127 MUST be dropped.
-Use of this opcode is
+packet with the opcode 127 MUST be dropped regardless of the setting

 7. NAS placement in the Label Stack

-The node adding an NAS to the label stack will need to place a copy
+The node adding a NAS to the label stack places a copy of the NAS

-[I-D.ietf-mpls-mna-fwk].
-If the NAS is to be processed by a
+path has a Readable Label Depth (RLD).
+If the NAS is to be processed

-downstream MNA-capable node, then the entire NAS MUST be placed so
+by a downstream MNA-capable node, then the entire NAS MUST be placed

-that it is within RLD by the time the packet reaches the downstream
+so that it is within RLD by the time the packet reaches the

 If the label stack is deep, several copies of the NAS may need to be